isolutionsag/devops-security-cheat-sheet/docs/index.md

   - ... the amount of collaborators (the more the better)
   - ... the amount of downloads (the more the better)
   - ... the latest activities (the more actual the better)
-- Download libraries/packages always ans only from trusted sources (i.e. NuGet, Maven, npm, ...)
+- Download libraries/packages only from trusted sources (i.e. NuGet, Maven, npm, ...)
 - Update dependencies regularly to the latest version (at least to the latest minor version)

 ### Dependency Analysis